Library News and Events

 • Tour the library and media center if time allows.

 Orientation sessions are scheduled for the following times this semester.
-Meet at the globe near the circulation desk for the orientation/training sessions.
+Meet at the circulation desk for the orientation/training sessions.

 Date Day of week Time of day

 Unable to make a session?
-See Orientation for Newbies.
+See Orientation for New Students.
 Contact library reference staff for personal help.

 Distance students benefit from Atla Reciprocal Borrowing Program